demivlkv/soundstream/README.md

 ```

 ## Usage
 Enter `npm run develop` at the root directory in terminal.
 This will start up the React app and initialize the back-end at the same time.
 The application will open automatically in your browser.
 Once the application loads, login with your [Spotify](https://open.spotify.com/) account.
 Search for an artist or song within the search box at the top left corner of the screen.
-Let the music move you.
+Let the music move you. :musical_note:

 ![screenshot: search results](/../main/client/src/assets/screenshots/song-search.png)